I Don’t Like Hiding My Huevos!

 Semana Santa In Peru

-In Peru, a sort of a ritual of church-hopping with a repetitive mumbling praying of “el Rosario” is a very popular tradition during Semana Santa (Holy Week).
+In Peru, a ritual of church-hopping with repetitive mumbling and praying of “el Rosario” is a very popular tradition during Semana Santa (Holy Week).
 You see here, in Peru, peeps hop from church to church to lay on their knees while in the North rabbits lay eggs and hop from one to another—or they just hop around.
 You know: Just for fun!

 Easter is Pascua in Spanish.